 This time, it’s your turn to tell mother a bedtime story.
-These aquatic napkins, each appliqued and embroidered with fish, feature one blue "professor" fish, as evidenced by his jug of wine, who is teaching his five fish pupils the etiquette of drinking.
+These aquatic napkins, each appliquéd and embroidered with fish, feature one blue "professor" fish, as evidenced by his jug of wine, who is teaching his school of five fish pupils the etiquette of drinking.

 Frame this for the kitchen or garage

-Perhaps a little pricey for a poster, but if you go in with all your eight siblings this would be such a cool gift.
+Perhaps a little pricey for a single poster, but if you go in with all your eight siblings, this would be such a cool gift.
 Wouldn’t it look great in the kitchen or garage?
 There’s something about vintage advertisements, especially in Italian, they’re just plain stylish.
 Who said you couldn’t turn your mom’s kitchen into an Olive Garden?

 Sip well, Divine One.